Mary Phagan [Laws F20]

 The Death of Roy Rickey (File: ThBa163)

-NOTES: [This] story was later made into a movie, "They Won't Forget," in which Lana Turner made her debut as Mary. - PJS
+NOTES [14505 words]: [This] story was later made into a movie, "They Won't Forget," in which Lana Turner made her debut as Mary. - PJS

 I've seen it called "They Don't Forget," though Internet sources seem to indicate that Paul is correct.
 The stills on the web don't make Turner a very good likeness of Mary Phagan, if it matters.
 (McNeil, p.
 74, says that Turner was "totally inappropriate" in the role, though he gives no explanation.
 Hollywood would hardly care that the two didn't look alike.)

 Although probably the best-known, "They Won't Forget" was in fact only one of many movies inspired by the case, beginning with a contemporary documentary of sorts, "Leo M. Frank and Governor Slaton," which included actual footage of Leo Frank in prison (it could hardly be called an "interview" in the days of silent film!) but largely ignored the actual case.
 The Turner movie was based on Ward Green's novel Death in the Deep South, which was not intended to be factually accurate.
 There was also a later TV movie.
 Books about the tragedy are commonplace, and continue to be published to this day.
-I have three, which as best I can tell are the most recent serious treatments of the subject still in print; for the list, see the Bibliography
+I have four, including three which as best I can tell are the most recent serious treatments of the subject still in print; for the list, see the Bibliography.

 In addition to these three books, Dinnerstein's bibliography cites at least five other books devoted exclusively to the Leo Frank case, and numerous articles.
 WebFlag lists 13 books about the case, but four are novels and one appears to be more a sociological study than a work about the case itself.

+I wasn't the only one making mistakes.
 Laws, for what reason I do not know (it may be just one of the many typos in his work), gives the date of Mary Phagan's death as April 5, and this was used in earlier editions of the Index.
 Gardner/Chickering incorrectly give it as August 5.
 McNeil reports April 27, 1913 as the date of Mary Phagan's death; I think this is meant to refer to the date on which the body was discovered.
 A New York Times story (August 18, 1915) quoted by Brown gives a date of April 26.
 Mary's tombstone says April 26.
 This is also the date cited in Dinnerstein and Oney.
 F/T, p.
 1, states that the body was found at 3:20 a.m. on April 27; Dinnerstein, p.
 1, gives the time as 3:00 a.m., and Oney, p.
 18, says it was found at 3:30 a.m.

 The date of the murder isn't the only thing that is uncertain.
 For example, Laws lists the date of the commutation of Leo Frank's sentence as June 22, but I made a note (from what source, sadly, I do not recall) that it took place in August.
 The June date is correct; Governor Slaton was out of office by August.